Edward D. Hoch: Al Darlan

 Al Darlan (originally Al Diamond; Hoch decided to change the character's name after the earliest stories to avoid confusion with radio/TV detective Richard Diamond) is a private investigator whose appearances have been sparse.
 His last appearance was in the May 2008 issue of EQMM.

+David Piper

+David Piper, aka "The Manhunter", is the head of the Department of Apprehension.

+Father David Noone

+Roman Catholic priest who worked in an inner city parish.